CHIP-8 Emulator

 Summary

-• A debug window which displays the following:
+• A debug window which displays:

 • Register contents

-• Stack contents and stack pointer location
+• Stack contents and current stack frame/depth

 • Timer states